What is an Intaglio?

 Gods, Emperors, Flora and Fauna

 The subjects that were used for intaglios are as diverse as the stones in to which they were engraved.
-Depictions of the gods and heroes, such as Jupiter, Diana and Aeneas, were a favourite theme.
-However, flora and fauna were also a commonly used theme, with each motif, or combination of motifs, having a unique symbolism which was thought to grant the wearer prosperity, fortune, or the like.
+Depictions of the gods and heroes, such as Jupiter, Diana and Aeneas, were favourite themes.
+However, flora and fauna were also a commonly used theme, with each motif, or combination of motifs, having a unique symbolism which was thought to grant the wearer prosperity, fortune, and other auspicious circumstances.
 Romans emperors would also have their portraits engraved into gems and people of significance in the Roman Empire would have their own unique intaglios that they would use as seals to authenticate any legal documents or letters.